 Amides Can Be Activated by Acid and Hydrolyzed

 Among carboxylic acid derivatives, amides are the stable compounds.
 In the case of amides, the leaving group will be an amino group.
 However, the amino group is a highly basic compound and is usually not a leaving group.
-While it is possible to synthesize amides by reacting with amines, it is difficult to get other compounds from amines.
+Although it is possible to synthesize amides by reacting with amines, it is difficult to obtain products from amines.

 However, under acidic conditions, the amide can be activated and hydrolyzed.

-The amide will not become a leaving group in the -NH2, -NHR or -NR2 state.
-On the other hand, adding an acid catalyst to the -NH3+, -NH2R+ or -NHR2+ states will activate the amide.
+The amide will not become a leaving group in the -NH2, -NHR, or -NR2 state.
+On the other hand, if an acid catalyst is added to make it in the -NH3+, -NH2R+, or -NHR2+ state, the amide will be activated.
 By taking on a positive charge, they become a leaving group.

-So by adding water or alcohol under acidic conditions, a carboxylic acid or ester can be synthesized from the amide.
+By adding water or alcohol under acidic conditions, carboxylic acid or ester can be synthesized from the amide.

 The detailed reaction mechanism is as follows.

-The reaction mechanism for amide hydrolysis is simple, as it is almost identical to the reaction mechanism for esters and carboxylic acids.
+Since the reaction mechanism for the amide hydrolysis is almost the same as that of esters and carboxylic acids, it is simple.
 The key is that the amine can take on a positive charge when an H+ (proton) is attached to a nitrogen atom.

 The presence of an acid catalyst such as hydrochloric acid or sulfuric acid allows the hydrolysis of the amide to proceed.
-This fact is similar to the synthetic reactions with carboxylic acids.
+This point is common to the synthetic reaction with carboxylic acids.

-Understanding the Characteristics of Each Carboxylic Acid Compound
+Understanding the Characteristics of Each Carboxylic Acid Derivatives

 A very important substituent is C=O. However, even if a compound has a C=O structure, the types of synthetic reactions differ greatly depending on the functional group.